 - They were negligent in some way; and

-- As a result, you suffered an allergic reaction from the eyelash extensions.
+- As a result, you suffered an allergic reaction to the eyelash extensions.

 To give you some ideas of the types of negligence that could lead to a claim, we’ll list some examples in the next section.